Better Pseudo-label: Joint Domain-aware Label and Dual-classifier for Semi-supervised Domain Generalization: Method

 Additionally, to further enhance the generalization ability, we also apply mixup to domain labels of labeled and unlabeled samples for training domain discriminator as follows:

 where $\lambda$ is same with that used in Eqn. (\ref{one}) and Eqn. (\ref{two}).
 According to these steps, we could finally generate a virtual sample $(\tilde{x}, \tilde{y}, \tilde{z})$.

 \textbf{Ambiguous unlabeled samples.} For the unlabeled samples with low-confidence prediction, since we are unclear about their real labels, it is hard to generate mixed samples by them.
-In order to further improve the generalization ability of our method by fully leveraging these unlabeled samples, we employ entropy loss:
+In order to further improve the generalization ability of our method by fully leveraging these unlabeled samples, we employ entropy loss to encourage unlabeled samples to be classified into a specific category: